 Any relationship is a team effort.
 If things were rough before you split, there’s a good chance your relationship can become a battlefield.
 You most likely felt like your partner was your opponent most of the time.

 Healing relationships mean becoming a team again.
 No matter what problem you’re facing, remember you’re facing it together.
-Your partner is just that: Your partner.
-If you learn to face things together while healing after break-up, this time around will be much smoother than last time.
+Your partner is just that: your partner.
+If you learn to face things together while healing after a breakup, this time around will be much smoother than last time.

 6. Slow things down

 It’s a natural impulse to try and pick up where you left off, but it’s not necessarily the best thing for your relationship.
 Chances are that before you split you felt bogged down by fights, negativity, and pain.
 That doesn’t just go away.